matheusenomoto/software_engineering/Data Structures and Algorithms/data_structures_and_algorithms.md

 | Rabin-Karp | Hashing with rolling hash | O(n + m) | O(n·m) | Good for multi-pattern search | Hash collisions |
 | KMP | Prefix-suffix (LPS) table | O(n + m) | O(n + m) | Guaranteed linear | Harder to implement |
 | Boyer-Moore | Bad char + good suffix heuristics | O(n/m) best, fast in practice | O(n·m) | Very efficient in real cases | Complex rules |

+#### **Real-World Applications**

+String search algorithms are the invisible workhorses behind a vast number of applications, turning massive textual data into searchable, useful information.
+Their impact is felt across nearly every field of modern technology.

+#### **Everyday Computing and Software Development**
+*   **Text Editors and Word Processors:** The "Find and Replace" functionality in applications like Microsoft Word, Google Docs, and code editors like VS Code is powered by string search algorithms.
+Efficient algorithms are crucial for a responsive user experience, especially when searching large documents or codebases.
+*   **Web Search Engines:** At their core, search engines are a large-scale string searching problem.
+While they use incredibly complex data structures (like inverted indexes), the fundamental task of matching query strings to document content relies on the principles of efficient pattern matching.

+#### **Bioinformatics and Computational Biology**
+*   **DNA Sequence Analysis:** This is one of the most critical applications.
+Scientists use string search algorithms to find specific gene sequences (patterns) within an entire genome (text).
+Algorithms like KMP and Boyer-Moore are essential for scanning the billions of base pairs in DNA to identify genes, mutations, and other significant sequences.

+#### **Cybersecurity and Network Security**
+*   **Intrusion Detection Systems (IDS):** These systems monitor network traffic for malicious patterns.
+An IDS uses high-speed string search algorithms to scan data packets in real-time, looking for signatures of known viruses, malware, or attack methods.
+The Rabin-Karp algorithm is particularly useful here for its ability to search for multiple patterns simultaneously.
+*   **Plagiarism Detection:** Software like Turnitin compares a submitted document against a massive database of existing texts.
+It uses sophisticated string search techniques to find matching phrases and sentences to calculate a similarity score.